wangmengning/MobilityForCO2Prediction/README.md

 # MobilityForCO2Prediction
-This is the repository for all the data and code for reproducing the analysis in the manuscript: Wang MN, Zhang XZ, Tan SY, Zhang Q, Sai B, Cai MS, Guo SH, Wrathall D, Obersteiner M, Li MJ, Liu Z, Chen XH, Lu X. Inferring Carbon Emissions from Human Mobility Data.
+This is the repository for all the data and code for reproducing the analysis in the manuscript: Wang MN, Zhang XZ, Tan SY, Zhang Q, Sai B, Cai MS, Guo SH, Wrathall D, Obersteiner M, Li MJ, Liu Z, Chen XH, and Lu X. Inferring Carbon Emissions from Human Mobility Data.
 2023, under review.
 ## Computational environment

 ```